opentok/misc-opentok-accelerators/ios/README.md

 ## Exploring the code

 This section describes how the sample app code design uses recommended best practices to deploy the text chat communication features.
-The sample app design extends the [OpenTok One-to-One Communication Sample App](https://github.com/opentok/one-to-one-sample-apps/tree/master/one-to-one-sample-app/) by adding logic using the classes in the `TextChatKit` framework.
+The sample app design extends the [OpenTok One-to-One Communication Sample App](https://github.com/opentok/one-to-one-sample-apps/tree/master/one-to-one-sample-app/) and [OpenTok Common Accelerator Session Pack](https://github.com/opentok/acc-pack-common/) by adding logic using the classes in the `TextChatKit` framework.

 For detail about the APIs used to develop this sample, see the [OpenTok iOS SDK Reference](https://tokbox.com/developer/sdks/ios/reference/).